 There are several kinds of progesterone cream available to women.
-Over-the-counter bioidentical progesterone cream, like Emerita, can be found at natural food stores and Amazon.
+Over-the-counter bioidentical options, like Emerita, can be found at natural food stores and Amazon.
 This progesterone is synthesized from Wild Yam (Dioscorea spp), a natural plant source of progesterone.

-If you have impaired blood flow like we see in hypothyroidism or diabetes, you may not be getting the dose you think.
+If you have impaired blood flow as we see in hypothyroidism or diabetes, you may not be getting the dose you think.

-With creams, you also have to be concerned with direct and indirect exposure to other people.
-Of course, directly touching someone after you apply the cream makes sense, but towels sheets and clothing can be another way you expose others to hormones.
+It’s very important to note that, with creams, you have to be concerned with direct and indirect exposure to other people.
+Directly touching someone after you apply the cream is a common sense action to avoid, but towels, sheets, and clothing can be another way you expose others to hormones.

-While progesterone cream can alleviate many symptoms, it can also cause several symptoms that you should be aware of.
+While the best progesterone cream can alleviate many symptoms, it can also cause several symptoms that you should be aware of.